siduction/sidu-manual/data/en/0100-wel-quickstart_en.md

 ### Network configuration

 The **Networkmanager** integrated in all graphical interfaces of siduction offers a quick configuration of network cards (Ethernet and wireless).
 It is mostly self-explanatory.
 In the terminal, the script **nmcli** provides access to the netwokmanagers functionality.
-Wireless networks are scanned by the script.
-You can choose WEP as well as WPA encryption methods and use the **wireless-tools** or **wpasupplicant** backends to configure wireless networks.
+Wireless networks are scanned.
+You can connect to the networks found and make settings for the encryption method, the IPv4 or IPv6 Internet protocol, and a proxy server.
+The backend is `iwd`.
 Ethernet configuration is done automatically when using a DHCP server on the router (dynamic assignment of an IP address), but manual setup (from netmasks to nameservers) is also possible with this script.

+In the graphical user interface, the network manager is located in the taskbar.
 The start command in the console is **`nmcli`** or **`nmtui`** .
 If the script is not available, install it with:

 ~~~